source-foundry/Hack/docs/INSTALLATION.md

 # Desktop Installation

 Hack is available for download in either [OTF][otf_latest] or [TTF][ttf_latest] formats.
 The best format and install approach depends on your operating system.
-If you do not know which format is optimal for your system, the TTF files should be used as your default.
+If you do not know which format is optimal for your system, we recommend that you use the TTF files as the default for general purpose screen use.

-Because Hack is under active development and updates are released frequently we highly recommended using a package manager or other auto-updating utility.
+Because Hack is under active development and updates are released frequently we recommended using a package manager or other auto-updating utility.
 While the package manager releases may be a bit delayed relative to the repository releases, the package managers automate and simplify font updates on your system.
 Please note that the Hack packages in these package managers are not maintained by the Hack project developers.
 If you come across a problem with the release schedule in your package manager, please report it directly to the respective package maintainer on your platform.

 ## OS X